OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

     ' + '

-    Our advertising affiliate, AT&T AdWorks, and our advertising partners may also use anonymous information gathered through cookies and similar technologies, as well as other anonymous and aggregate information that either of us may have to help us tailor the ads you see on non-AT&T sites.
+    We or our advertising partners may also use anonymous information gathered through cookies and similar technologies, as well as other anonymous and aggregate information that either of us may have to help us tailor the ads you see on non-AT&T sites.
 For example, if you see an ad from us on a non-AT&T sports-related website, you may later receive an ad for sporting equipment delivered by us on a different website.
 This is called "online behavioral advertising," which is a type of Relevant Advertising.

 ' + '2.
 Do you use my information for other types of Relevant Advertising?

     ' + '

     Yes.
-AT&T AdWorks also uses information we get through your use of our products and services, from our advertising partners, and information like your age and gender to deliver Relevant Advertising that is not online behavioral advertising.
+We may also use information we get through your use of our products and services, from our advertising partners, and information like your age and gender to deliver Relevant Advertising that is not online behavioral advertising.
 We combine your anonymous information with that of other users into aggregate "audience segments."
 These segments are based on particular interests and/or factual characteristics that everyone in that audience segment is likely to share.
 We might use that information to send you advertisements that are relevant to those interests or characteristics.

     ' + '

-    We are careful to create Relevant Advertising with aggregate audience segments that are large enough that you can\\'t be identified individually.
+    We are careful to create Relevant Advertising with aggregate audience segments that are large enough that you can't be identified individually.

 ' + '3.
 Do you use the location of my device for advertising purposes?

     ' + '

     Yes.
-AT&T AdWorks uses information about the locations you visit in order to create combined wireless location interest characteristics that can be used to provide Relevant Advertising to you and others like you.
+AT&T uses information about the locations you visit in order to create combined wireless location interest characteristics that can be used to provide Relevant Advertising to you and others like you.

     ' + '